tradecloud/tradecloud-docs-connectors/webhook-connector/README.md

 - **POST** which will contain the **order event** or **shipment event** in a JSON body.
 - **GET** which will contain the **order ID** or **shipment ID** as path or query parameter.

-See [the API manual](https://docs.tradecloud1.com/api/introduction/api/webhook-vs-polling) about pro's and cons of either choice.
+See [the API manual](https://docs.tradecloud1.com/api/introduction/api/webhook-vs-polling) to read about pro's and cons of either choice.
 {% endhint %}

 ### Using the POST webhook

-In case of a **POST** webhook you can use the **event** inside the request JSON body:
+In case of a **POST** webhook you can use the **event** inside the request JSON body.

+Your POST webhook must implement the POST order & shipment webhook OpenAPI specifications:

 {% hint style="info" %}
 [POST order webhook OpenAPI specification](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-connector/specs.yaml#/order-webhook%20endpoints/webhookPost)